Training for electoral early warning and early response actors

 How to communicate about these activities?

-The training is likely to be tailored for a select group of individuals who have been specifically invited due to their expertise, roles, or potential contributions to the system.
+The training is likely to be tailored to a select group of individuals who have been specifically invited due to their expertise, roles or potential contributions to the system.
 As such, use personalized communication methods, such as direct emails or phone calls, to invite participants.
 This approach reinforces the significance of their involvement and makes them feel valued.
 After the initial announcement, send follow-up communications that reiterate the importance of the training and provide details on logistics, ensuring invited participants feel informed and prepared.

 How to coordinate with other actors/which other stakeholders to involve?

-Key Stakeholders to involve may depend on the nature and extent of the system, and who is engaged.
+Key stakeholders to involve may depend on the nature and extent of the system, and who is engaged.
 The following may be involved:

-1. Electoral Management Bodies: Collaborate with national and local electoral commissions.
+2. Electoral Management Bodies: Collaborate with national and local electoral commissions.

-Coordination Strategies may be initiated based on an actor mapping (see programmatic option).
+Coordination strategies may be initiated based on an actor mapping (see programmatic option).
 Collaborative planning may be one of the subjects during the training to facilitate collaborative response in the future.
 Joint communication may be discussed during the training as well.

 How to ensure sustainability?